vercel/next.js/examples/absolute-imports-and-aliases/README.md

 # Absolute Imports and Aliases

-This example shows how to configure [Absolute imports and Module path aliases](https://nextjs.org/docs/advanced-features/module-path-aliases) in `tsconfig.json`.
-These options will allow absolute imports from `.` (the root directory), and create custom import aliases.
+This example shows how to configure [Absolute imports and Module path aliases](https://nextjs.org/docs/advanced-features/module-path-aliases) in `tsconfig.json` (or `jsconfig.json` for JavaScript projects).
+These options will allow absolute imports from `.` (the root directory), and allow you to create custom import aliases.

 If you’re working on a large project, your relative import statements might suffer from `../../../` spaghetti: